 The CIC is fully committed to the principles of honesty, integrity and fair play and attaches much importance to protecting a person's right to privacy in relation to personal data.
 We provide an equal opportunity environment when delivering services to the general public.
-To keep our staff updated on the latest development of the relevant ordinances and to refresh their knowledge in these aspects on a regular basis, the following trainings are arranged.
-Professionals and representatives of relevant statutory bodies are invited to conduct the following trainings on regular basis throughout the year:
+To keep our staff updated on the latest development of the relevant ordinances and to refresh their knowledge in these aspects on a regular basis, the following training sessions are arranged.
+Representatives from the ICAC, Equal Opportunity Commission and the Privacy Commissioner for Personal Data are invited to conduct these training sessions on regular basis throughout the year.